ThePapaG/CAB403MS/README.md

 _make_

-This will make _server.exe_ and _client.exe_ in their root directories.
+This will make _server.exe_ and _client.exe_ in the bin directory.
 To run these components please execute the command line tools;

 **Server**

-_./Server/server PORT_
+_./bin/server.exe PORT_

 Where _PORT_ is the port you wish to open the server on.

 **Client**

-_./Client/client HOST_IP PORT_
+_./bin/client.exe HOST_IP PORT_

 Where _HOST_IP_ is the ip of the server host (localhost if on the same machine), and _PORT_ is the port that the client is to connect to the server on.